Michael Chamberlain MBACP, BSc (Hons)

 Free initial phone consultation.

-50 minute sessions charged at £45.
+50-minute sessions charged at £45.

-Reduced rates available for trainee counsellors.
+Reduced rates available for trainee counsellors and low income households.